11 Top-Rated Ski Resorts in New York, 2021

-The mountain has four terrain parks and offers some amazing rails, humps, and jumps.
+The mountain has five terrain parks and offers some amazing rails, humps, and jumps.
 Skiers and boarders have 26 named runs to choose from across a variety of terrain.
 If you've toasted your legs from massive vertical, head on over to the tubing park.
 Here, you can slide down an icy chute while dance music blares.

 Peek'n Peak has a beautiful day lodge at the base, so either pack a lunch or plan to buy something at the grill and watch the skiers glide gracefully (or not) down the hill.

 11. Catamount Mountain Ski Resort

 Located in the Berkshires, right on the Massachusetts border, Catamount is a smaller property with a 1,000-foot of vertical drop.
 One-third of the trails at this resort are rated as beginner, making is a favorite with families.

 Catamount is a great place to learn how to ski, but lots of terrain exists for those looking for cruisers.
 Catamount is also noted for its double black diamond-rated Catapult run, one of the steepest ski runs in the entire Northeast.

 The resort also has two terrain parks and a progression park to provide all the challenges you're looking for.
 For 2020/2021, you'll likely find the runs with even more wonderful corduroy to slide around on.
 The reason for this is the addition of a brand new groomer to the mountain's stable of equipment.

 Catamount is part of the Indy Pass program.